RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Watching Trouble eating gave Brun the exact type of emotion she was expecting, but she didn't like it.
 It seemed she very much did equate Trouble with a small creature in need of help, because she felt the same watching Trouble as she did when birds or critters got to the food she might set out of them from the kitchen scraps.
 She looked away, lay on the bed beside Trouble and began scolding herself.

 "Hey..."
-Brun tried to talk to dismiss her own train of thought before Manager Beth's warning not to use trouble as a name floated to fill the space. "...Small one..."
+Brun tried to talk to dismiss her own train of thought before Manager Beth's warning not to use trouble as a name floated to fill the space. "...Small One..."
 Brun used every ounce of mental fortitude to not slap herself for further infantilizing her ward.
+Trouble was a better name than that, and using Small One twice was an utter failure on her part.
 She forced herself to keep talking so that wasn't how that sentence ended.
 "I'm going to keep you safe."
 She tried to reassure Trouble, but with her multitude of fuck ups, simple platitudes didn't seem like enough, especially since they hadn't even paused eating in response.

 "Actually safe, I'm the only person who knows you came here, and we've checked you in under a pseudonym so no one can ask after you."
 Brun then realized this might sound like she had planned the perfect kidnapping and her internal count of crimes and failures increased once more.
 "My shift's over in ten minutes so I'm fine to just sit with you and do whatever you need to feel content.
 I'll stay by your side until you feel safe."
 As the words tumbled out of her mouth Brun realized she actually meant it, this was put on her mental pile of stuff to consider later.
 She took the room key from her pocket and placed it on Trouble's thigh.